brunorijsman/openssl-qkd/doc/implementing-qkd-in-openssl.md

 The challenge consists of two parts:

- 1. Add QKD support to OpenSSL by invoking the [ETSI KQD API](https://www.etsi.org/deliver/etsi_gs/QKD/001_099/004/01.01.01_60/gs_QKD004v010101p.pdf).
+ 1. Add QKD support to OpenSSL by invoking the [ETSI QKD API](https://www.etsi.org/deliver/etsi_gs/QKD/001_099/004/01.01.01_60/gs_QKD004v010101p.pdf).
 Here OpenSSL becomes a consumer of the QKD API.
 The hackathon organizers had provided a mock implementation of the QKD API for testing purposes.

  2. Implement a specific QKD protocol, namely [Bennett and Brassard 1984 (BB84)](https://en.wikipedia.org/wiki/BB84) , on top of the [SimulaQron](http://www.simulaqron.org/) quantum network simulator.
 Here the BB84 implementation becomes a provider of the QKD API.